Otion-Core/graphism/README.md

 end
 ```

-Don't forget to run
+Compile the project, then run:

 ```bash
 $ mix graphism.migrations
 $ mix ecto.migrate
 ```

-Start your IEx session, visit the GraphiQL UI, and start testing these brand new features that you just **didn't need to
+Start your IEx session, refresh the GraphiQL UI, and start testing these brand new features that you just **didn't need to
 code**:

 ```graphql